seznam/slo-exporter/kubernetes/README.md

 ## Configuration

-We recommend to either build own docker image based on the upstream one with the configuration baked in or if using config maps, use some kind of versioning for it to allow rolling upgrades etc.
+We recommend to either building own docker image based on the upstream one with the configuration baked in or including configuration as a versioned configmap(s), in order to simplify rollbacks.

 In this example we use it without the versioning just for simplification.